Harnessing evolutionary biology to make immunotherapy work better.

 The potential of silk immediately impressed Schrader, an engineer by training who had spent the early part of his career designing high-performance polymer parts for the auto industry.
 “I had simply never seen a material like it,” he notes.

 His co-founders, Kathryn Kosuda, Livio Valenti, Patrick Ho, Professor David Kaplan, and Professor Fiorenzo Omenetto were similarly taken by the possibilities of silk and its potential to reshape a range of industries.
 Valenti, in particular, had a personal connection to the material.
 He had worked for the United Nations in Cambodia, helping rice farmers convert their fields to silk, a higher value product.
 While this silk did not meet the requirements for luxury textiles, it was well suited to other buyers, like Kaplan and Omenetto’s lab.
 Valenti is now driven to help create stable, effective, easily-distributed treatments for the Cambodian people, made from Cambodian silk.

 In early 2012, Schrader, Kosuda, Valenti, and Ho won the Harvard President’s Innovation Challenge and the Harvard New Venture Competition for their work on what would become Vaxess.
-Since then, the startup has received over $14M in non-dilutive funding from various sources such as The Gates Foundation, The National Institutes of Health, and The National Science Foundation.
+Since then, the startup has received over $14M in non-dilutive funding from various sources such as The Gates Foundation, The NIH, and The NSF.
 Vaxess has also maintained joint development partnerships with multiple pharmaceutical companies.